 Congestion, Rising Gas Fees & Outages

 Decentralization is expensive when more transactions are submitted to a blockchain than the network can handle resulting in congestion.
 When a blockchain becomes congested, a queue of pending transactions builds up causing wealthy users to bid with higher gas fees so they can skip the queue.
-Ultimately, this results in a demand spike and high gas fees on the network for average users.
+The miner extraction problem, MEV crisis, we see today is a side effect of blockchain networks unable to scale linearly and in practice, scaling vertically instead making it unaffordable for average users to run a node due to high hardware requirements.
+This translates to high cost of running a network which results in high gas fees for average users whenever there is a demand spike on the network.
 Not to mention the outages that frequent such blockchains.

 What is the Solution?